 Promoting these producers by displaying them on post code specific maps.

 Actively seeking other like-minded websites to have the BigBarn map, free, to open within their website to promote local producers.

 Develop and promote an on-line market place to allow producer members of BigBarn e-commerce to sell local food on-line.

-Continually looking for ways to help producers team up with local shops to offer consumer a complete range of food & drink cheaper, like for like, than the supermarket.
+Continually look for ways to help producers team up with local shops to offer consumer a complete range of food & drink, cheaper, like for like, than the supermarket.

 Accessing any grants to help achieve the BigBarn community’s objectives.

 Providing producer members with a database of case studies to help them improve their businesses and better meet the needs of local consumers.

 Help schools get food growing, cooking and trading at their core and produce environmentally engaged students who influence their families & friends to make better, healthier, food buying & cooking choices.

 Continually improve the BigBarn website and related technology to make it user friendly and world class